lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial2/tutorial.rst

 The ``delete_atoms`` command randomly deletes :math:`2\,\%` of the atoms from the ``rdel`` group, here about 10 atoms.

-ADD FIGURE -- The unbreakable CNT before the removal of atoms (top), after the removal of 10 atoms from the *rmid* region (middle), and after deformation (bottom).

 The molecular dynamics
 ----------------------